tundruh/squadron-65/README.md

   ### Camera
-  Swapped Freelook and Third Person binds, as function keys are more difficult/cumbersome to reach with 65% keyboards and below.
+  Swapped Freelook and Third Person binds, as function keys are more difficult/cumbersome to reach without a dedicated function row.

   - `Z` Third Person
   - `F4` Freelook